muratk3n/thirdwave/en/tweets/2020/week19c.md

 sultan, the Caliph, etc. The soldiers weren't really sure, many were confused, they thought sultan was prophet, Caliph was God, etc.  the answers were a big mess.
 Frustrated, the officer asks "but aren't we all Turks!??".
-They knew the answer for this one.
-The responded, in unison with *Estağfurullah*.
+They knew the answer to this one.
+The responded, in unison with the word *Estağfurullah*.
 Let me try to translate what this means...
 Say your friend drops something, or makes a mistake, and says "ah I'm such a putz", and this is the word you use.
 It's like "oh c'mon", "don't sell yourself short", forgive urself.
 IT CAN'T BE THAT BAD.

 This ethnicity, rightfully so, was known to be marginal, a few villages here and there, at a particular location.
 After decades of